Crazy Rich Asians spin-off in the works

-It will feature the romance between two fan favourite characters, Astrid Teo (played by Gemma Chan) and Charlie Wu (played by Harry Shum Jr), who also appear in the book by Kevin Kwan that the movie was based on.
+It will feature the romance between two fan favourite characters - Astrid Teo (played by British actress Gemma Chan) and Charlie Wu (played by American actor Harry Shum Jr) - who also appear in the book by Kevin Kwan that the movie was based on.

 A Crazy Rich Asians sequel has also been reported earlier to be in development.
 Both the spin-off and sequel will be tied to Kwan's second book in the trilogy, China Rich Girlfriend.